juniormayhe/electron/readme.md

 ## Messaging between Main and Renderer

 Inter-process communication can be done between main process (ipcMain) and renderer process (ipcRenderer).
+All send is async by default.

 Listen to a message channel from renderer in main process
 ```typescript